 Your kids are getting older, which means they are becoming better equipped to take care of themselves.
 But are you ready to put your kids to the ultimate test by leaving them home alone for a few hours?
 That remains to be seen.

 Determining whether to leave your children home alone is a major decision for any parent.
+No two kids are exactly alike, and even though one child may be ready to handle the responsibility of being home alone, another might need additional time to grow and develop.
 As such, there are numerous factors for parents to consider, including: